SvenMb/OpenCore_HP400G1_Desktop_Mini/README.md

 * m2 slots

 Screen resolution problem:
-* Dell 2405 works with 1920x1200 (and also with lower resolutions)
+* Dell 2405 works with full resolution of 1920x1200 (and also with lower resolutions)
-* AOC Q3279VWF only works with 1080p (monitor has 2560x1440), currently no idea why
+* AOC Q3279VWF only works with 1080p but monitor has 2560x1440, currently no idea why, the iGPU HD4400 could do it

 ### First-time installation
 - follow [dortania guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/winblows-install.html#downloading-macos) to create macrecovery usb stick